pneff93/Kafka-Streams-with-Spring-Boot/README.md

 # Kafka Streams with Spring Boot

 This project serves as a playground for me learning Spring Boot and its components.
-I created a simple Kafka Streams application with an additional health route.
+I focussed on the following things:
+* creating a RestController to send data via HTML form
+* producing and consuming data with Kafka Streams
+* using Avro schema
+* adding a HealthRoute
+* testing functions

 ## Initialize project

 https://start.spring.io/
 * Spring Web
 * Spring for Apache Kafka Streams
+* Spring for Apache Kafka
 * Thymeleaf

 ## Run project